Angles just got fun.

 The Solution

-The ZeroPivot Protractor was born to do everything the “Classic” protractors cannot.
+The ZeroPivot Protractor exists to do what the classic never could.

 A line drawing of a protractor with a mechanical gears and rulers design.